Quadratic Poisson brackets for the Camassa--Holm peakons: Hamiltonian dynamics associated to the quadratic structure

-\paragraph{Cyclic variable.} As we already mentioned (see remark \ref{rmk:cyclic}), we know that there should be a cyclic variable that Poisson-commutes with all variables defining the phase space.
+As we already mentioned (see remark \ref{rmk:cyclic}), we know that there should be a cyclic variable that Poisson-commutes with all variables defining the phase space.
 From the conjecture \ref{conj:taum} one can argue that the cyclic variable mentioned in the remark \ref{rmk:cyclic} must be a polynomial in $\fh^{(1)}, \fh^{(2)}, ...,\fh^{(N)}$.
 Indeed, since $\cL(z)$ is a $N\times N$ matrix whose entries $\cL_{ij}(z)$ depend solely on the variables $q_{ij}$, $p_i$ and $p_j$ (and not on the other $q_{kl}$ and $p_k$ variables), the matrix $\cL(z)$ can be viewed as completely generic.
-Then, the trace of its powers $\tau_m(z)=\tr\big(\cL(z)^m\big)$, $m\leq N$ are all independent.
+Then, the traces of its powers $\tau_m(z)=\tr\big(\cL(z)^m\big)$, $m\leq N$ are all independent.
 This in turn implies that the Hamiltonians $\fh^{(1)}, \fh^{(2)}, ...,\fh^{(N)}$ are all independent.
 However, this generates a $N$-dimensional Poisson-commutative algebra for a phase space of dimension $2N-1$.
 This is possible only if the cyclic variable belongs to this abelian algebra.

-Now, we have shown by a direct calculation that $h^{(N)}$, $N=2,3,4$ is indeed the cyclic variable.
-We are thus led to the following conjecture: \begin{conj} The Hamiltonian $h^{(N)}$ is the cyclic variable of the quadratic Poisson structure \eqref{eq:PBCH}. \end{conj}
+Indeed we have \begin{prop} Let $w$ be the permutation such that $q_{w(1)}>q_{w(2)}>...>q_{w(N)}$. \begin{enumerate} \item The Hamiltonian $\fh^{(N)}$ takes the form